Cocaine Detox in Orange County

 - Avoiding friends and activities

-If you notice these signs in a person you love, then it should be a cause for concern.
 While a few of these signs may not necessarily point towards addiction, it can be indicators that should raise serious questions.
-Getting a loved one detoxed and into rehab for cocaine should be of the utmost importance for their loved ones.
+Getting a loved one to detox and into rehab for cocaine should be of the utmost importance.

 - General discomfort